Woodman Hollow State Preserve: Designation as a State Public Area

 The Iowa Board of Conservation purchased the land that would become Woodman Hollow in 1927 from A. S. Woodman.
 The original intent of the area was for it to be developed as a state park, and in the 1930s the Civilian Conservation Corps constructed an access road, two latrines, some trails, and the foundations for a trail bridge.
 The State of Iowa later decided to discontinue development of the area and to leave it in its natural condition.
 The land was officially designated as a biological, geological, and archaeological state preserve on August 12, 1970.

-Today

-Overview
+Description

 The preserve features several deep, forested ravines, which combine into a larger ravine with a small creek that empties into the Des Moines River.
 The creek is spring and runoff fed.
 Sandstone bedrock lines the ravine walls.
 Several small cascades and waterfalls up to 12 ft high have carved a shallow gorge through the center of the preserve.
-The two latrines constructed decades ago were not removed after efforts to develop the area into a state park were abandoned, and have fallen into heavy dis-repair.
-The access road was removed, and most trails within the park have eroded away or have become overgrown, except for those maintained by the footsteps of infrequent visitors.
+The access road was removed, and most trails within the park have eroded away or have become overgrown.